On the Convergence to a Global Solution of Shuffling-Type Gradient Algorithms: New Framework for Convergence to a Global Solution

 \begin{cor} Suppose that the conditions in Theorem~\ref{thm_nonconvex_01} and Assumption~\ref{ass_small_variance} hold.
 Choose $C_1 D \lambda = 1$ and $\varepsilon = \hat{\varepsilon}/G$ such that $0 < \hat{\varepsilon} \leq G$ with the constants

 Then, the we need $T = \frac{\lambda G^{3/2}}{\hat{\varepsilon}^{3/2}} $ epochs to guarantee

 \end{cor}

-\textbf{\textit {Computational complexity.}} The total complexity of Corollary \ref{cor_thm_nonconvex_01} is $\mathcal{O} \left( \frac{n}{\hat{\varepsilon}^{3/2}} \right)$.
+\textbf{\textit {Computational complexity.}} Our global convergence result in this Corollary holds for a fixed value of $\hat{\varepsilon}$ in Assumption \ref{ass_small_variance}.
+Thus, when $\varepsilon \to 0$, this assumption is equivalent to assuming $\sigma_*^2 = 0$.
+The total complexity of Corollary \ref{cor_thm_nonconvex_01} is $\mathcal{O} \left( \frac{n}{\hat{\varepsilon}^{3/2}} \right)$.
 This rate matches the best known rate for unified sampling schemes for SGD in convex setting \citep{mishchenko2020random, nguyen2020unified}.
 However, our result holds for a broader class of functions that are possibly non-convex.
 Comparing to the non-convex setting, current literature \citep{mishchenko2020random, nguyen2020unified} also matches our rate to the order of $\hat{\varepsilon}$, however, we can only prove that SGD converges to a stationary point with a weaker criteria $\|\nabla F(w)\|^2 \leq \hat{\varepsilon}$ for general non-convex funtions.
 Table \ref{table_1} shows these comparisons in various settings.
+Note that when using a randomized shuffling scheme, SGD often performs a better rate in terms of the data $n$ in various settings with and without (strongly) convexity.
+For example, in strongly convex and/or PL setting, the convergence rate of RR is $\tilde{\Ocal}( {\sqrt{n} }/\sqrt{\hat{\varepsilon}})$ , which is better than unified schemes with $\tilde{\Ocal}( {n }/\sqrt{\hat{\varepsilon}})$ \citep{2020Ahn}.
+However, for a fair comparison, we do not report these results in Table \ref{table_1} as our theoretical analysis is derived for unified shuffling scheme.

 If we further assume that $L,M,N > 1$, the detailed complexity with respect to these constants is